 You can find the syllabus on canvas.

 Part I Bootcamp

-The first thing you should do this week (and every week) is to read the entire blog post for that week.
-In it, I will lay out the plan for the week.
+The first thing you should do for this assignment (and every assignment) is to read the entire blog post for that assignment.
+In it, I will lay out the plan for the assignment.
 These videos are a vital resource for you and you should never skip them!
 I cannot emphasize this enough.
 If you try to rely on just the list below of what you need to complete, there is a good chance you will get confused or miss out on important tips and information!

 - Review the Syllabus

 You need to spend some time reading and familiarizing yourself with the syllabus for this class.
 As we said in our welcome email last week, this course is likely like no other you’ve ever taken.
 The syllabus is your roadmap for understanding the work of the class and what your activities will entail.

 - Get a Domain and Webhosting

 After reviewing the syllabus, the first thing you need to do is choose a domain name for yourself.
 A domain name is just a fancy name for a URL or Web address.
 For this class, you will register a domain name (free through UMW’s Domain of One’s Own project) of your own.
 Check out some advice about choosing a domain name.
 Once you choose your domain name, you need to register it and set up web hosting through Domain of One’s Own (login with your UMW netid/password).
 Detailed instructions.
 If you already have a domain through Domain of One’s Own, then you are one step ahead For more details on how to navigate your web hosting account, i.e. cPanel (your control panel), creating subdomains, using Installatron, etc., we have extensive documentation here.
 Shortly after you sign up for your domain and Web hosting, you will receive an email requiring you to verify your domain.
 This is a legitimate email, and you must follow the instructions in it!
 If you do not, in two weeks, your domain will go into a state of “limbo” making your site basically unavailable.